Meet Nonprofit VOTE’s dedicated team of democracy champions

 Pradeep is a Nepalese-born first-generation immigrant who graduated from Northeastern University in 2012, majoring in Management in Finance and Accounts.
 Since graduating, Pradeep has worked in multiple finance roles.
 Before working at Nonprofit VOTE, he worked as a General Manager, responsible for supporting critical areas of the Financial-data Analysis & Planning, including providing solid financial support to Senior Management.
 Pradeep joined Nonprofit VOTE with the thought, “I want to give back.” and “I want to work on a cause with deep meaning.”

-Sugelema Lynch is the Field Coordinator for Nonprofit VOTE’s Multi-State Field Program.
+Sugelema Lynch is the State Partnerships Manager for Nonprofit VOTE’s Multi-State Field Program.
 She is a seasoned relationship manager and community organizer with over a decade of experience cultivating long lasting ties in rural and urban communities in North Carolina.
 Her background is heavily grounded in grassroots organizing and deep canvassing with an emphasis on year round civic education and voter engagement.
 In 2022, Sugelema supported the 10 year anniversary of National Voter Registration as the Program Associate and became excited by the nationwide effort to increase voter participation.
 Prior to working in the nonprofit sector, she was a public school teacher.
 She holds a B.A. in Education and a Masters in Business Administration.
 Sugelema is dedicated to serving historically marginalized communities by cultivating the importance of voter registration and voter turnout.

 Originally from Connecticut, Travis made a political pilgrimage to the first-in-the-nation primary state of New Hampshire in 2009 for college and hasn’t left since.
 After an internship with WMUR-TV during the 2012 presidential primary, Travis got a taste for media and went on to do internal communications work for Southern New Hampshire University between 2013 and 2015.
 After that, he jumped back into the world of civic engagement as a press and media specialist with NextGen America and later AARP during the 2016 election cycle.